taqinasiri/PythonNet.Helper/README.md

 >This library is a help library for [PythonNet](https://github.com/pythonnet/pythonnet), if you find any bugs, please report them.
 Also let me know if you have any comments

 ## Install via NuGet
-To install Atrob, run the following command in the Package Manager Console :
+To install PythonNet.Helper, run the following command in the Package Manager Console :
 ```powershell
 PM> Install-Package PythonNet.Helper
 ```